sbarman/webscript/README.md

 expected and a particular event cannot be replayed.
 "Resend" will try replaying an event a second time (in case the extension did not succeed the first time).
-Pressing "Play 1" while the replay is paused will cause the tool to execute exctly one event, then pause the replay again.
+Pressing "Play 1" while the replay is paused will cause the tool to execute exactly one event, then pause the replay again.